 The virtual table tex.nest contains the currently active semantic nesting state.
 It has two main parts: a zero-based array of userdata for the semantic nest itself, and the numerical value tex.nest.ptr, which gives the highest available index.
-Neither the array items in tex.nest[] nor tex.nest.ptr can be assigned to (as this would confuse the typesetting engine beyond repair), but you can assign to the individual values inside the array items, e.g. tex.nest[tex.nest.ptr].prevdepth.

-tex.nest[tex.nest.ptr] is the current nest state, tex.nest[0] the outermost (main vertical list) level.
+Neither the array items in tex.nest[tex.nest.ptr] is the current nest state, tex.nest[0] the outermost (main vertical list) level.